casparjones/briefeio-monkey/README.md

 ## 📜 License

-MIT License
+**GNU General Public License v3.0**

+This project is licensed under the GPL-3.0.
-Free to use, modify, and distribute.
+You are free to use, modify, and distribute the software, provided that:

+- any derivative work is also distributed under the GPL-3.0
+- the copyright notices remain intact
+- the source code remains available under the same license

+The software is provided "as-is", without any warranty.

 ---